bazel-contrib/bazel-lib/README.md

 scope of that project is narrow and it's very difficult to get anyone's attention to review PRs there.

+See the full documentation for our rules [here](https://docs.aspect.build/bazel-lib).

 _Need help?_ This ruleset has support provided by https://aspect.dev.

 ## Installation